-The Board held five regularly scheduled and special meetings in 2012 to review significant developments, engage in strategic planning, and act on matters requiring Board approval.
-Each incumbent director attended an aggregate of at least 75 percent of the Board meetings, and the meetings of committees on which he served, in 2012.
+The Board held four regularly scheduled meetings in 2013 to review significant developments, engage in strategic planning, and act on matters requiring Board approval.
+Each incumbent director attended an aggregate of at least 75 percent of the Board meetings and the meetings of committees on which he served, in 2013.